 The withdrawal symptoms associated with stopping marijuana use are similar to those experienced by individuals who stop using tobacco.
 The symptoms are rarely life-threatening, but they are enough of deterrence to where they keep individuals from giving up marijuana for good.

 Among the most common withdrawal symptoms associated with marijuana use are:

-- When the marijuana user does not use the drug, he may experience extreme irritability which may be taken out on friends and loved ones.
+- Extreme Irritability.
+When the marijuana user does not use the drug, he may experience extreme irritability which may be taken out on friends and loved ones.

 - Physical tension.
 Withdrawal from marijuana often manifests itself as a serious tension of the joints and also as headaches.